Saline Valley salt tram: Design

 The tramway was 13.4 mi long and was divided into five sections ranging from 0.75 mi to 4 mi.
 Each of these sections was managed by a control station.
 In addition, there were 34 structures for maintaining tension on the line.
 From 1913 to 1935, the route was the steepest of any aerial tram in the United States; in some places, the vertical angle from structure to structure could be as much as 40°.
 The line rose 7600 ft from the floor of the Saline Valley to the top of the Inyo Mountains and then descended 5100 ft into the Owens Valley.

 The tramway used two cables to carry its buckets, which weighed 800 lbs when empty and could hold up to 700 lbs of salt.
 The first cable, for loaded buckets, was 1.125 in thick.
 The second cable, for empty buckets, was 0.875 in thick.
 Power was supplied by a 75 hp Westinghouse electric motor at each control station.
 The tram moved the buckets at 5.5 mph; 20 tons of salt could be moved in an hour.
 While in operation, the tram required two workers at each terminal, two at every control station, and an additional four workers for maintenance.

-Preservation
+Post-closure

 On October 31, 1973, the Bureau of Land Management nominated the Saline Valley salt tram for inclusion on the National Register of Historic Places.
 The nomination was received on October 16, 1974, and approved on December 31, 1974, with the reference ID 74000514.

+The National Park Service announced in May 2024 that part of the Salt Valley tram ruins had been damaged, stating that someone had toppled one of the towers in April while trying to extricate their vehicle from mud.
+Three days after the initial announcement, the NPS reported that the people responsible had contacted them and apologized for accidentally damaging the tower while attempting to escape a mire.
+The NPS also announced that it would review the damage and design a restoration of the tower.
+The NPS also asked visitors not to try to repair the ruins themselves and reminded visitors to remain on paved roads.